smartperson/varunmehta.com/_posts/2017-09-04-reverse-engineering-logitech-z680-lcd.md

         caption: "The LCD uses an 8-pin ribbon cable, which I didn't expect."
       - url: "z680-connections-2.jpg"
         caption: "This is the connector on the control pod's main board.
 The mounted it at an usual angle, probably to fit the LCD module right on top of it.
 On the left you can see the wires coming from the amp/sub via the d-sub connector."
+  z680-arduino-serial:
+    pictures:
+      - url: "z680-arduino-serial-1.gif"
+        caption: "It's really fun to see what should be on the internal LCD showing up on my Mac's terminal, instead."
+      - url: "z680-arduino-serial-2.gif"
+        caption: "I can send over commands to hide the cursor, so it looks even better on my Mac.
+However, I cannot create custom characters, so the volume controls don't look perfect on the PC terminal."
 ---
 I'm not ready to give up on these speakers just yet.
 They sound great, but the control LCD is messed up.
 I wonder if I can get it working even better than before.
 I ended up reverse engineering some mysterious components, and hopefully my experience can teach you a thing or two about the process.